sefop/.github/profile/README.md

 SEFOP is shaped by real optimization software development experience.
 I want it shaped by yours too.

-If you work with optimization software — whether you are a researcher, an OR practitioner, a data scientist working with brittle code, or an engineering leader responsible for decision-support systems — **[join the discussion](https://github.com/orgs/sefop/discussions)**.
+If you work with optimization software (whether you are a researcher, an OR practitioner, a data scientist working with brittle code, or an engineering leader responsible for decision-support systems), **[join the discussion](https://github.com/orgs/sefop/discussions)**.

 Contributions, new practices, reference implementations, and additional language implementations are welcome.